errslima/ion-detection/README.md

 [Imgur](https://i.imgur.com/4P9Sd0o.png)

-### Two types of noise
+### Noise

 In the simulation we consider white noise and pink noise as artefacts from the detector electronics.
+The pink noise is known as 1/f noise, which actually includes a beta parameter which is the exponent.
+In this simulation, beta = 2 so that we have 1/f^2 noise.

 ![Pink noise](https://i.imgur.com/GJiivyN.png)